DomBruno/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML, in a nutshell, is HTML that is "human readable" to a large extent - organized and named in a manner that the average person can navigate and understand intuitively.
+This is important for collaborative work maintaining code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display:block creates a "solid" object that breaks the flow of elements.
+Display:inline creates an object that does not disrupt the flow of elements.
+Display:block allows great control to set width, height, and top/bottom margins (& padding) which display:inline prohibits.

 3. What are the 4 areas of the box model?

+Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 5. Explain why git is valuable to a team of developers.

+git allows many contributors to collaborate on a project in an organized manner.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.